• Skip to content

 • retinoid creams

-• antibiotic tablets to help control skin inflammation
+• antibiotic tablets to help with controlling skin inflammation

 Your child should still wash their face.
 And they might still need a non-comedogenic moisturiser.
 It’s also best for your child to avoid make-up or to use products that are non-comedogenic.